microhod/ball-simulator/README.md

 3. Run `npm install` in this repository
 4. Run `npm start` and it should be running at `localhost:8080`

+> Note: you can also debug in vscode.
+Use the `live server` extension to run the server and then you can debug in vscode using chrome (check they're pointing to the same localhost port).

 ## Usage

 * Gravity: how strong the pull to the bottom of the box is